ember-learn/guides-source/README.md

 npm run lint:md
 ```

-Linting and spellchecking must pass or they will fail in Travis-CI.
+Linting and spellchecking must pass or they will fail in CI (continuous integration).
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on linting and spellchecking.

 ### Internal and external links